 All students will receive medical insurance, which begins the day they depart from home on their flights and ends the day that they arrive back in North America.
 This insurance covers all of the students’ medical needs while here in Israel, aside from preexisting conditions, and includes prescriptions, doctor visits, hospitalizations, and more.
 In addition, we will be purchasing a coronavirus add-on that covers COVID-19 testing (to be provided pending approval of the Ministry of Health) and all medical treatments, doctor’s visits, medications, and hospitalizations as a result of COVID-19 infection.

 We often speak about our cohort as a family, as students develop deep, long lasting relationships with each other and with their madrichim.
-For the purposes of the coronavirus regulations, we will act as a nuclear family, not requiring students and madrichim to socially distance from each other once we have completed our quarantine period.
-However, we will be socially distancing from people outside of our “immediate family,” including senior TRY staff, teachers and other external visitors, and when we travel off-campus.
+For the purposes of the coronavirus regulations, we will act as a nuclear family, not requiring students and madrichim to socially distance from each other once we have completed a potential quarantine period.
+However, it is possible we will need to socially distance from people outside of our “immediate family,” including senior TRY staff, teachers and other external visitors, and when we travel off-campus.
 Additionally, we will expect a higher level of hygiene and cleanliness from our students and staff, as explained below.

 More than ever before, it is important that students exercise good practices of hygiene and cleanliness.
 This includes frequent hand sanitizing, avoiding sharing bottles and food with others, properly cleaning personal and shared spaces, using sanitation wipes to clean down surfaces they use on and off campus and wearing a mask when necessary.
 TRY staff will be vigilant about ensuring that these standards are maintained, as the entire group’s health is reliant on each individual maintaining proper hygiene.

-In order to minimize the risk of exposure to COVID-19, students will not be allowed to leave the program at any time.
-This rule includes going to the homes of family and friends in Israel, special family events and Host/Open Shabbat.
-Free nights out will also be adjusted in order to keep our students safe and avoid the need to quarantine.
-Should the COVID-19 situation in Israel improve, it is possible that we will loosen these restrictions.
-Visits with individuals from outside of the group will only be permitted on campus and under strict protocols, in order to minimize the risk of exposure.
+In order to minimize the risk of exposure to COVID-19, students may not be allowed to leave the program at certain times, or even throughout the semester.
+Should we determine it necessary, students could be forbidden from visiting the homes of family and friends in Israel, attending special family events, and attending Host/Open Shabbatot off campus.
+Free nights out will also be adjusted if needed, in order to keep our students safe and avoid the need to quarantine.
+Should the COVID-19 situation change, it will of course impact our decision to loosen or tighten restrictions.

 Israel has created a system for evaluating the safety of various sites in regards to the coronavirus.
 Hotels, stores, national parks, and other locations that meet the Ministry of Health’s health standards are awarded with a “Purple Badge.”
 TRY will only visit Purple Badge sites throughout the semester in order to limit our students’ exposure to sick individuals.
-This will affect our field trips and other off-campus activities, as many sites we went to in past years are not open or can no longer accommodate a group as large as ours.
 Ramah Israel will enforce the Purple Badge standard in our offices.

 The Chava dining hall operates in compliance with the Ministry of Health guidelines, ensuring that food is prepared and served in a hygienic and safe environment.
 During periods of quarantine, all meals will be prepared by the dining hall and delivered to the dormitory, where the TRY staff will place it outside the students’ rooms.
 Should the TRY administration deem it safe, we will eat our meals in the dining hall during non-quarantine periods.
 If that is possible we may have staggered seating times at meals, limiting the number of students allowed in the dining hall at one time.